10-3-pursuit/10-3-resources/README.md

 1. **[REACT Building Components](react-building-components.md)** - Move your code from App.jsx into components and avoid unnecessary re-rendering.

+### Postgresql

+1. **[Many-to-Many Repo](https://github.com/10-3-pursuit/many-to-many-server-songs-playlists)** - this repo demonstrates how to create a many-to-many realationship in Express, Postgresql using the many-to-many relationship between songs and playlists.
+Code is included.

 ### Project Tools & Assets

 1. Front and Backend React & Express Authentication starters - just setup your db and add your code -